denver1117/scikit-ext/README.md

 The `scikit_ext` package contains various scikit-learn extensions, built entirely on top of `sklearn` base classes.
 The package is separated into two modules, `estimators` and `scorers`.

 ### Estimators
-- `MultiGridSearchCV`: Extension to native sklearn `GridSearchCV`.
+- `MultiGridSearchCV`: Extension to native sklearn `GridSearchCV` for multiple estimators and param_grids.
 Accepts a list of estimators and param_grids, iterating through each fitting a `GridSearchCV` model for each estimator/param_grid.
 Chooses the best fitted `GridSearchCV` model.
 Inherits sklearn's `BaseSearchCV`